Geek4IT/Geek4IT.github.io/_posts/2014-3-2-Don't-Make-Me-Think.md

-     In reality, though, most of the time we don’t choose the best option- we choose the first reasonable option, a strategy known as satisfying.
+In reality, though, most of the time we don’t choose the best option,we choose the first reasonable option, a strategy known as satisfying.
 As soon as we find a link that seems like it might lead to what we’re looking for, there’s a very good chance that we’ll click it.

 Why don’t Web users look for the best choice?

-	*  We’re usually in a hurry.
+	*We’re usually in a hurry.

-	* There’s not much of a penalty for guessing wrong.
+	*There’s not much of a penalty for guessing wrong.

-	* Weighing options may not improve our chances On poorly designed sites, putting effort into making the best choice doesn’t really help.
+	*Weighing options may not improve our chances On poorly designed sites, putting effort into making the best choice doesn’t really help.

 	You’re usually better off going with your first guess and using the Back button if it doesn’t work out

-	* Guessing is more fun.
+	*Guessing is more fun.